 - Total Protein: 6 grams

-— 15-year shelf life.
-These are prepared meats-based meals in pouches plus servings of rice that are reconstituted using hot water.
-Buckets range from 60-servings to 1080 servings.
-Buckets contain various types of meat, such as chicken and beef.
+- Freeze Dried Meats: With a 15-year shelf life, these meals are prepared with a variety of meats and are packaged in pouches along with servings of rice that are reconstituted using hot water.
+Buckets range from 60 servings to 1080 servings.
+You can browse through a bunch of options like chicken and beef.

 - Sample Item: Roasted Chicken